PoxApp/PoxApp/README.md

 # PoxApp - a web-based personalized recommendation system for the monkeypox virus

-PoxApp can help users to assess their medical condition better, provide recommendations regarding doctor’s visits or MPXV testing by answering a few questions.
+PoxApp can help users to assess their medical condition better, prepare an appointment with a physician or get information on MPXV testing and post-exposure vaccination.

 PoxApp was developed by a multidisciplinary planel of physicians, data scientists and researchers at Stanford University, Charité Universitätsmedizin Berlin, Berlin Institute of Health at Charité (BIH), Robert Koch Institute and Hasso Plattner Institute.